stefanopog/node-red-contrib-dominodb/README.md

 Full documentation, including sample NodeRed flows using these nodes, is available [here](https://stefanopog.github.io/node-red-contrib-dominodb-docs/).

 # **Changes**
+### V 1.2.2 Compatibility with new version of NodeRed
+Change in the **database node** user interface to comply with the new version of NodeRed.
+Changes in this README file to move to the HCL branding.

 ### V 1.2.1 Compute Options Backward compatibility
 Resetting the default to **NOT Using this option** in order to grant backward compatibility for people not using the latest **App Dev Pack**.